marc1990/cs-mod-night/README.md

 Know issus:
-- Sometime it will not start -> try recompiling by adding space and save it
 - When the mod is staterd the framerate drops because all street lights are added.
-- There is a big chance that the game will crash
-- Big maps will ofter result in problems.
 - Sometimes light flicker because of max number of lights
 - Not tested with other mods